mspruce/socialsensing_ncrm/README.md

 Jupyter workbook required for exercise analysing and mapping 'fracking' tweets.

+"fracking_maptweets_ncrm_workbook.ipyb" contains exercise to work through

+"fracking_maptweets_ncrm_completed.ipyb" contains exercise with completed code (try not to look at this until you've had a go at the workbook version!)

 Recommend creating a new virtual environment to run this workbook in.
 Install any packages in the import list at the top of the workbook not already installed using pip or conda.